 The magnificent Palladian mansion Powerscourt House was commissioned by Richard Wingfield, 1st Viscount Powerscourt (1697-1751).
 Designed by Richard Cassels, it was destroyed by fire in 1974, and remained as a shell until extensive restorations were carried out in 1996.

-The village school house opposite the Clock Tower was built in 1818 and is still being used as the local Church of Ireland National School.
+The village school house opposite the Town Clock was built in 1818 and was being used as the local Church of Ireland National School until 2013.
 The nearby house, ‘Ferndale’, built c.1850, served as the School Masters house.
 Until the 1970s there were two big Cedar trees in front of the school.

 The Protestant population of the village attended church in the grounds of the Powerscourt Demesne until 1859.
 Mervyn Wingfield, 7th Viscount Powerscourt, built a new church, Saint Patrick’s, overlooking the village which was completed two years later in 1861 at a cost of £3441 9s 2d.
 St Mary’s Catholic Church was built in 1859 by Fr.
 Thomas O’Dwyer on a site provided by the Powerscourt Estate.
 Prior to this date there was no Catholic Church in Enniskerry and Mass was celebrated in a barn that was made available by a Mrs. Dixon.
 Once the Church was completed the parish of “The Immaculate Heart of Mary” was constituted and Fr.
 O’Dwyer became its first parish priest.
 Up to that time he was the local curate within the parish of Bray.

 The Powerscourt Arms Hotel was first built in 1715 and further construction work was done in 1835.
 It was burnt down in 1894 but it was rebuilt soon afterwards.
 The Parochial Hall was constructed c.1850.
 The Forge/Smithy on Forge Road was built in 1855 and horses were shod here until the late 1970s.